Cybersecurity

 Recent history is showing us that without the proper cybersecurity protocols in place, the consequences of a data breach or cyberattack are highly detrimental.

 To gain a better cybersecurity posture, you need to understand the differences between IT security and cybersecurity.
-To gain a better cybersecurity posture, you need to understand the differences between IT security and cybersecurity.
 Listen to this webinar with Impact’s experts to learn about the key similarities and differences between IT security and cybersecurity standards.

-In the Short Run
+Data Breaches In the Short Run

 The increased cost of downtime coupled with the rising frequency of cyberattacks makes modern cybersecurity practices a crucial aspect for any modern organization.
-Especially considering that 40% of downtime instances were caused by cyberattacks and a matching 40% of organizations were subject to a ransomware attack in 2021.

-Diminished stock prices and downtime expenses are just a couple of the immediate consequences of a data breach that organizational leaders need to address following a cyberattack or data breach.
+Lost revenue and downtime expenses are just a couple of the immediate consequences of a data breach that organizational leaders need to address following a cyberattack or data breach.
 Unfortunately, though, the hailstorm doesn’t stop there.

 Beyond the immediate financial dip that businesses experience after a data breach are more long-term effects that hinder or halt organizations altogether.
 One of the largest influences a data breach can have on your organization is how it effects your reputation among consumers.